Tanjung Malim–Port Klang Line

 KTM Komuter is an electrified commuter train service first introduced in 1995, catering especially to commuters in Kuala Lumpur and the surrounding suburban areas.
 It is a popular mode of transportation for commuters working in Kuala Lumpur, as they can travel to the city without the hassle of traffic congestion.
 Coaches are modern and air-conditioned.
 For those who drive to the stations/halts, 'Park & Ride' facility is provided at a nominal charge.

 The line is one of the components of the Klang Valley Integrated Transit System.
 The line is numbered 2 and coloured red on official transit maps.
-It was initially named after its current terminus, Port Klang station.
+It was initially named after its current terminus, station.

 Line information

 History

 The line began as the Selangor Government Railway which connected Bukit Kuda just outside Klang to Kuala Lumpur, opened in September 1886.
-In 1890 a bridge across the Klang River was constructed, allowing the railway to be re-routed to Bukit Badak and henceforth towards downtown Klang.
+In 1890 a bridge across the Klang River was constructed, allowing the railway to be re-routed to and henceforth towards downtown Klang.
 The line was extended towards Segambut and Rawang in 1892, as a branch line from the Resident station.
 The railway reached Kuala Kubu Bharu in 1894 and finally Port Klang in 1899.

-In 1989 railbus services were offered on the Sentul–Port Klang stretch.
+In 1989 railbus services were offered on the –Port Klang stretch.
 The same stretch, along with the Rawang–Seremban stretch, were electrified in the 1990s.
-Electrification was later extended to Batu Caves in 2009.
+Electrification was later extended to in 2009.

-During colonial rule, there used to be a branch line from Padang Jawa to Kuala Selangor; the branch line was dismantled between 1931 and 1934.
+During colonial rule, there used to be a branch line from to Kuala Selangor; the branch line was dismantled between 1931 and 1934.

-At present, the Tanjung Malim–Port Klang Line is the oldest existing (and still operational) railway line in the country, taking the title after the Taiping–Port Weld line was dismantled in 1987.
+At present, the Tanjung Malim–Port Klang Line is the oldest existing (and still operational) railway line in the country, taking the title after the –Port Weld line was dismantled in 1987.